-Social media and information technology have an increasing significance in all aspects of life in Girls' Brigade Scotland.
+Social media and information technology have an increasing significance in all aspects of life in Girls' Brigade Scotland (GBS).
 In order to ensure the safety of girls and adults leaders as well as the integrity of GBS we are committed to ensuring that volunteers are advised about the safe use of IT and social media.
-GBS acknowledges the popularity, opportunities and hazards of the internet and social networking sites as a common form of communication, information gathering and sharing in the world today.
+GBS acknowledges the popularity, opportunities and hazards of the internet and social media platforms as a common form of communication, information gathering and sharing in the world today.
 Those who volunteer in GBS have a legal and moral responsibility to look after the girls in their care on a company evening, a residential activity or even in the wider community.
-As leaders you hold a position of trust and respect in church and communications that value, nurture and protect young people through open, accountable and safe practices in a way that reflects the Christian ethos of the organisation.
+As leaders you hold a position of trust and respect in church and community and it is important that you act as role models, practising positive relationships and communications that value, nurture and protect young people through open, accountable and safe practices in a way that reflects the Christian ethos of the organisation.